-- the process used to identify partners and how they will contribute to the success of the program. - the collaboration efforts that will be undertaken to foster and promote the success of the program. - the sustainability efforts that will be undertaken to maintain the success of the program after 21st CCLC funding is decreased or no longer available.
+- the process used to identify partners and how they will contribute to the success of the program. - the collaboration efforts that will be undertaken to foster and promote the success of the program. - the sustainability efforts that will be undertaken to maintain the success of the program after 21st CCLC funding is decreased or no longer available. §4203(a)(8)(B) and §4204(b)(2)(K) - The applicant must demonstrate how the proposed program will coordinate with Federal, State, and local programs. §4204(b)(2)(C)

 All 21st CCLC Sites are federally required to maintain at a minimum of one external partner annually for the duration of the grant.
 The fiscal agent is the entity responsible for receiving and managing grant funds.
-In Arizona, the Lead Fiscal Agent is the District; therefore, the District and its funded programs cannot be considered an external partner.
-Example: Title 1 funds can be leveraged internally to supplement 21st CCLC services but cannot be counted as an external partner for this grant.